directus/directus/docs/getting-started/installation/plesk.md

 ::: tip Store `document_root` in a version control

-If you want to keep the folder in in a version controll like git, create a empty `.gitignore` file inside the folder.
+If you want to keep the folder in in a version control like git, create a empty `.gitignore` file inside the folder.

 :::